sketchboard/blog/help/_posts/2014-09-27-slack-integration.md

 <aside>
 <p>
-Please note: When using **add** command you must be team admin in Sketchboard.
+Please note: When using <strong>add</strong> command you must be team admin in Sketchboard.
 Only team admins can add new teammates.
 </p>
 </aside>